List of members of the House of Representatives of the Netherlands for 50Plus

-Nine politicians have represented 50Plus in the House of Representatives.
+Ten politicians have represented 50Plus in the House of Representatives.

-On 3 June 2014 the two members of 50PLUS, Martine Baay-Timmerman and Norbert Klein, split from each other, creating two factions.
-Both one-man factions claimed to represent 50PLUS, creating the factions fractie 50PLUS/Klein and fractie -50PLUS/Baay, although the party 50PLUS supported the latter.
-This situation ended when Klein renounced 50PLUS in the faction name on 12 November 2014.
+On 3 June 2014 the two members of 50PLUS, Martine Baay-Timmerman and Norbert Klein, split from each other, creating two parliamentary groups.
+Both one-man groups claimed to represent 50PLUS, creating the parliamentary groups fractie 50PLUS/Klein and fractie 50PLUS/Baay, although the party 50PLUS supported the latter.
+This situation ended when Klein renounced 50PLUS in the group name on 12 November 2014.